A+ Scholarship Program

 - Complete the FAFSA®, or Federal Student Aid Estimator (previously FAFSA4caster) if applicable, each year in order to make a good faith effort to secure a Pell grant or other federal aid

-- Maintain a 2.5 grade point average and otherwise maintain satisfactory academic progress as defined by your school
+- Maintain a 2.5 grade point average and otherwise maintain satisfactory academic progress as defined by your school.

 - Complete at least 12 credit hours in each fall and spring term in which you receive an A+ award (6 credit hours in summer).

-How do I transfer my award?
+- How do I transfer my award?

-If you choose to transfer to a different participating Missouri school, either between academic years or semesters, you must contact the MDHEWD at (800) 473-6757, option 4.
-Failure to notify the MDHEWD of the transfer may reduce the total amount you receive under the scholarship.
+If you choose to transfer to a different participating Missouri school, either between academic years or semesters, you must contact MDHEWD at (800) 473-6757, option 4.
+Failure to notify MDHEWD of the transfer may reduce the total amount you receive under the scholarship.

-Can the scholarship be deferred?
+- Can the scholarship be deferred?

 To defer your eligibility you must submit a written request to:

-Missouri Department of Higher Education and Workforce Development
+Missouri Department of Higher Education & Workforce Development

 ATTN: A+